sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/2000 - getting-started-ai.md

 # Introduction

 Welcome!
-Sensible extracts structured data from documents, for example,  business forms in PDF format.
+Use Sensible to extract structured data from documents, for example, business forms in PDF format.
+With the Sensible platform, you can pre-process documents to ensure clean formatting, extract data from tables, lists, checkboxes, and other document primitives, measure extraction accuracy during post-processing, and integrate.

-Sensible uses an collection of prompts, or "config",  to extract data from a collection of similar documents that you send to Sensible, either through our app or through our API.

-Sensible offers a platform for document data extraction:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/platform.png)

-In this getting started guide, we'll look at using an LLM method to extract data from a bank statement.
+Sensible uses your description of the target data, or a "config",  to extract data from a collection of similar documents that you send to Sensible.
+In this getting started guide, learn to describe your target data using large-language model (LLM) prompts.

 # Get data from a bank statement

-Let's get started with Sensible Instruct!
-Sensible Instruct makes it easy to specify the data you want to extract from documents.
+Let's get started with extracting document data from a bank statement.
+We'll use a large-language model (LLM) prompt to make it easy.

  In this guide, you'll:

-- Extract data from an example PDF by prompting an LLM.
+- Extract data from an example PDF by prompting an LLM with a natural-language description of the data you want to extract.
-- Publish your prompt.
+- Publish your prompt as part of a "config".
-- Test your prompt against a second, similar PDF to ensure it extracts the same target data.
+- Test your config against a second, similar PDF to ensure it extracts the same target data.

 # Get an account